rayalan/binary-adages/content/annual-reviews.md

 # The struggles

 At their worst, employee reviews become a performative dance where the question of "How much does my boss like me?" gets translated in a corporate justification.
 If the employee is liked, then corresponding weight is given to the employee's accolades.
-A disliked employee finds more attention given to their short-comings.
+A disliked employee finds more attention given to their shortcomings.
 And given the complexity of software development, it's pretty easy to justify either perspective.

 Nobody wants to say this; it's the stuff of law suits and HR nightmares.
 But it can be really easy to create a review system that sanitizes the manager's opinion rather than giving real feedback.